With so many buzzwords and terms, digital marketing can be an intricate and sometimes overwhelming topic.

 Newspapers have been doing this for years, with ‘advertorials’ made to look as if they’re just another article.
 Possibly a more relatable example is displaying a piece of your content on Buzzfeed or News.com.au in their style, but it then linking back to your brand’s website.

-This post shows BuzzFeed’s audience how they can have a great first date.
+This post shows BuzzFeed’s audience scientific facts that will change the way they listen to music.
 It fits the native style of the website and doesn’t include the words ‘sponsored’.
-Instead, it indicates it’s a ‘brand partner’s’ content with the logo at the top of article.
-The piece is an informative and fun way to give readers fresh ideas for first dates!
+Instead, it indicates it’s a ‘brand partner’s’ content with the logo at the top of the article.
+The piece is an informative and fun way to give readers some interesting facts about music!